Archive for month: December, 2016

 • Table for drawing, working, or board games

-• Shelving and cubbies for storage
+• Shelving and cubbies for easy and accessible storage

 • Hooks for coats, aprons, sweaters, etc.